 Some people think that a cataract is a vision problem and therefore should be covered under their vision insurance.
 This is incorrect.
 Cataract is a medical problem and therefore cataract surgery is a covered procedure under Medicare and other medical insurance plans.
 To be covered by insurance the cataract needs to be causing symptoms that are interfering with your daily activities.
 Your medical insurance will pay for the cataract procedure with the standard co-pay and deductibles applied.

 How much is cataract surgery without insurance?

 At NV Eye Surgery we offer cataract surgery at competitive pricing, usually $1000 less expensive than any other clinic in Las Vegas or Henderson for cash pay cataract surgery.
 We are able to do this because our surgeries are done in our office-based surgery suite.
 This is significantly less expensive than a surgery done in a hospital or ambulatory surgery center (ASC).
-Our charge is $2000 for standard cataract surgery.
-This includes 90 days of post-operative care.
+Our fee includes 90 days of post-operative care.
 Packages with special lenses such as a toric IOL or multifocal IOL have additional costs.

 The newest technology used with cataract surgery is laser-assisted surgery.
 With this technology a laser is used to make the incisions, break up the cataract for easier removal, and treat any existing astigmatism.
 Laser-assisted cataract surgery is more expensive due to the technology behind the laser equipment.
 The laser makes detailed maps of the eye and incisions with a precision of less than a hundredth of a millimeter.
-Our charge for laser-assisted cataract surgery is $2100.
 Laser-assisted cataract surgery is a great option for people interested in achieving the best vision with the most effective technology.